May 26th, 2021

 Understanding the complications and the questions of whether divorce is right for you can be overwhelming.
 It is important to know that there are different types of therapy available to help you in each stage of divorce.
-The four main types of divorce therapy: discernment counseling, marital counseling, pre-divorce therapy, and post-divorce therapy.
+The four main types of divorce therapy: are discernment counseling, marital counseling, pre-divorce therapy, and post-divorce therapy.

 Discernment counseling is a form of brief couples therapy for partners to discuss their ambiguities and reservations within their relationship.
 The goal of discernment counseling is to have the couple decide on the direction of their partnership.

 The couple together decides whether they would like to stay in the current relationship or to continue towards separation and divorce.
 Discernment counseling is short-term and consists of a maximum of five sessions.
-The question that is asked of the couple is to answer whether they are willing to work towards continued partnership or divorce.
+The question that is asked of the couple is whether they are willing to work towards continued partnership or divorce.